 Signed from West Ham in the deal which took Jimmy Greaves to Upton Park, Peters brought subtlety and goals to the Tottenham midfield.
 He linked well with Alan Gilzean and Martin Chivers as the team enjoyed successful years in the 1970s before signing for Norwich City.Glen Hoddle

 Glenn Hoddle came into the team as a young player and stayed for the next 12 years.
-His talent was never in doubt and his ability to pick a pace, either long or short, was unequalled. he provided goals of outstanding quality and was a lynch-pin in the success in the 1980s.
+His talent was never in doubt and his ability to pick a pace, either long or short, was unequalled.
+He provided goals of outstanding quality as he showed with a goal on his first Tottenham start at Stoke and on his England debut against Bulgaria.
+He was a lynch-pin in the Tottenham success in the 1980s.

 A World Cup winner, Ardiles brought his Argentinian-honed skill to the Tottenham team and proved without any doubt that although he may be slight in build, he was a colossus in midfield.
 He quickly settled into the team and was at the centre of Spurs 1980s success.